-Morning live register 0 cm and feedback ==================================== Pupils to see their teacher's face At least Morning live register 9 am and feedback at 12.30 Teach videos on Youtube and/or hear their voice twice Class story/poem daily Sharing a piece of work Awarding pupils a Commanda theread in station for smallers Pupils have opportunity to liaise At least Comments thread invitation for pupils to communicate with each other (be clear regarding the purpose and expectation, although together once sometimes allow free/unstructured chat) every 2 • Make clear your expectations for the posts (photos/videos of days art/craft projects completed at home; no 'chatting' in the stream to avoid clutter etc Project based activities in pairs Sharing work / Show and Tell (set parameters!)
-Assessment and Feedback Daily/ • Every submitted assignment must be acknowledged, all maths Ongoing and English must have feedback (marking, consultation, comments etc.) however this can be through the 12.30 live zoom OR through group tutorials in the afternoon • Other creative ways to assess and give feedback is critical to the learning process and there are a variety of ways teachers can do Mohamed Hamza No mark this • Google Forms to make a quiz, and can also grade the answers if Handed in (See history) Mohamed Hamze - Letter task you add an answer key Google Docs • Post self-assessment/ evaluation as an assignment for a quick 3 private comments Saskia Devore 26 Mar snapshot of confidence levels Hamza, what a super letter; lots of thought, good use of LOM.
-I particularly like your rhetorical question and ambitious punctuation.
-Remember to sign off your letter.
-Store frequently used feedback in Comment Bank for an efficient way of regranding to work.
-Initisar Dardak 27 Mar Your work today is to work on and improve this letter, Please read comments and improve it. way of responding to work Lead tutorial groups Hamza, your letter has really improved!
-Well done for including a range of tenses (og present perfect continuous & If you posted an assignment, you can use a comment privately on their assignment, or on the assignment thread itself Private comment on pupils' work rather than for all to see You can highlight on a google docs or slides directly Personalise the feedback to acknowledge the effort Include a thought for a next step or a correction (Have you tried; check question 4 again etc) • Keep the tone positive and encouraging Differentiation Daily/ Appropriate differentiation is key to success Sessions/activities can be assigned to individual pupils or groups Ongoing rather than the whole class When creating an assignment, click the All Students button.
-Select only specific students. • Teachers may choose to create classroom groups based on readiness, interest, reading level, or other factors for T&L (groupings should not always be ability based and should be fluid not fixed) • Teachers may choose to allocate particular staff to provide enhanced support to particular pupils (this could entail a phone call to reiterate instructions, monitoring work and giving feedback call to reiterate instructions, monitoring work and giving feedback before submission, sending guided/banded books on Reading Eggs) • Consider posting extension/challenge activities as an additional Dienning Fungstations assignment Planning Expectations Weekly Work and assignments will be saved in children's Google drive and at the end of term all work is archived on GC Art & Dange Programmed May Part Heavy Proceedings Heavy Annual Annual Heavy Annual Annual Heavy Annual Annual Heavy Annual • Expectation that planning formats remain the same unless Max Contract Max & An Anna Max & An Anna Max & Anna otherwise agreed with SLT/ PLT Edit Image: State of the state Remote learning daily/weekly assignment/consultation/ registration formats can be adapted and agreed with SLT And a second sec registration formats can be adapted and agreed with SLT • Learning knowledge and skills are drawn from the progression te validation datava maps for each non-core subject (do not lose specificity of subject Nome Bit dia - consider subject weeks/days within phases or as whole school initiatives)
+Pupils to see their teacher's face and/or hear their voice At least twice daily Morning live register 9 am and feedback at 12.30 Teach videos on Youtube Class story/poem Sharing a piece of work Awarding pupils Pupils have opportunity to liaise together At least once every 2 days Comments thread invitation for pupils to communicate with each other (be clear regarding the purpose and expectation, although sometimes allow free/unstructured chat) Make clear your expectations for the posts (photos/videos of art/craft projects completed at home; no 'chatting' in the stream to avoid clutter etc Project based activities in pairs Sharing work / Show and Tell (set parameters!) <section-header>Assessment and Feedback</section-header> Daily/ Ongoing Every submitted assignment must be acknowledged, all maths and English must have feedback (marking, consultation, comments etc.) however this can be through the 12.30 live zoom OR through group tutorials in the afternoon Other creative ways to assess and give feedback is critical to the learning process and there are a variety of ways teachers can do this Google Forms to make a quiz, and can also grade the answers if you add an answer key Post self-assessment/ evaluation as an assignment for a quick snapshot of confidence levels Store frequently used feedback in Comment Bank for an efficient way of responding to work Lead tutorial groups If you posted an assignment, you can use a comment privately on their assignment, or on the assignment thread itself Private comment on pupils' work rather than for all to see You can highlight on a google docs or slides directly Personalise the feedback to acknowledge the effort Include a thought for a next step or a correction (Have you tried; check question 4 again etc) Keep the tone positive and encouraging Differentiation Daily/ Ongoing Appropriate differentiation is key to success Sessions/activities can be assigned to individual pupils or groups rather than the whole class.
+When creating an assignment, click the All Students button.
+Select only specific students.
+Teachers may choose to create classroom groups based on readiness, interest, reading level, or other factors for T&amp;L (groupings should not always be ability based and should be fluid not fixed) Teachers may choose to allocate particular staff to provide enhanced support to particular pupils (this could entail a phone call to reiterate instructions, monitoring work and giving feedback before submission, sending guided/banded books on Reading Eggs) Ensure availability of extension/challenge activities <section-header><section-header><section-header></section-header></section-header></section-header> Weekly Work and assignments will be saved in children's Google drive and at the end of term all work is archived on GC Expectation that planning formats remain the same unless otherwise agreed with SLT/ PLT Remote learning daily/weekly assignment/consultation/ registration formats can be adapted and agreed with SLT Learning knowledge and skills are drawn from the progression maps for each non-core subject (do not lose specificity of subject - consider subject weeks/days within phases or as whole school initiatives)